Logiqx/logiqx.github.io/WCA.md

 [wca-ipy-www](https://github.com/Logiqx/wca-ipy-www) - World Cube Association  Unofficial rankings for the senior cubing community.

 This project is used for the live website and is updated automatically by Jenkins (running in AWS) throughout the day.

+Frequent updates are initiated by Jenkins and the mobile-friendly [senior rankings](https://logiqx.github.io/wca-ipy-www/Senior_Rankings.html) are hosted by GitHub Pages.

 **HTML + JavaScript + CSS**, GNU General Public License v3.0